harshaskm/centos7vm/README.md

   Mysql etc

 ## Getting Started
-  Once you have the repo cloned, you could do the following to get yourself a working vm with an open source database installed, for ex:
+  Once you have the repo cloned, you could do the following to get yourself a working vm with an open source database installed.

-    cd centos7vm
+  An example of how to initiate it:
-    ./server.sh build postgresql
+    In the folder where the repository is downloaded ./server.sh build postgresql

 ### Prerequisities